sapphirepp/sapphirepp/doc/pages/mainpage.md

 installation process is interrupted during the compilation of @dealii, you can resume the installation with the following commands:

 ```shell
 cd dealii-X.X.X/build
 make -j N install
 ```

-where `X.X.X` is the version number of @dealii and `N` is the number of threads to use for the compilation (should match number of processors on your system).
+where `X.X.X` represents the version number of @dealii, and `N` specifies the number of threads to use for the compilation.
+A common issue during the @dealii compilation is the compiler running out of memory.
+If this occurs, we recommend restarting the compilation with fewer threads.

 For macOS user, @dealii offers prepackaged `.dmg` files with all dependencies included.
 To install, follow the
 [deal.II Mac OSX Instructions](https://github.com/dealii/dealii/wiki/MacOSX).

 ## Compiling @sapphire {#compilation}